SafeMoon (SAFEMOON) Price Reaches $0.0000 on Top Exchanges

-SafeMoon (CURRENCY:SAFEMOON) traded down 1.6% against the U.S. dollar during the 24 hour period ending at 16:00 PM E.T. on August 22nd.
-Over the last week, SafeMoon has traded up 6.5% against the U.S. dollar.
-One SafeMoon coin can now be purchased for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-SafeMoon has a market cap of $1.16 billion and approximately $20.00 million worth of SafeMoon was traded on exchanges in the last 24 hours.
+SafeMoon (CURRENCY:SAFEMOON) traded up 17.7% against the U.S. dollar during the 24-hour period ending at 21:00 PM E.T. on August 27th.
+SafeMoon has a market cap of $1.88 billion and approximately $26.34 million worth of SafeMoon was traded on exchanges in the last day.
+In the last seven days, SafeMoon has traded up 50.9% against the U.S. dollar.
+One SafeMoon coin can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 SafeMoon Coin Profile